-Optiq offers a number of risk management services, that assist clients in reducing their daily operational and trading risks, including Euronext RiskGuard (ERG) services, Self-Trade Prevention (STP) and Cancel on Disconnect (CoD) mechanisms.
+Optiq offers risk management services which assist clients in reducing their daily operational and trading risks, including Euronext RiskGuard (ERG), Self-Trade Prevention (STP) and Cancel on Disconnect (CoD) mechanisms.

-9.1 EURONEXT RISKGUARD
+9.1.
+EURONEXT RISKGUARD

-Euronext RiskGuard (ERG) aims to provide Risk Managers at Clearing Member firms and Trading Member firms with the ability to set pre-trade risk controls in order to manage their customers' or trading firm's risk exposure in real-time.
+Euronext RiskGuard (ERG) aims to provide Risk Managers at Clearing Member firms and Trading Member firms with the ability to set pre-trade risk controls to manage their customers' or trading firm's risk exposure in real-time.
 It complements the Members' and Clearing Members' own pre-trade risk management systems already in place.

-Pre-trade risk controls that are part of the Euronext RiskGuard service are made available for Euronext Derivatives markets through FIX 5.0 API, with message submission via Optiq OEG.
+Pretrade risk controls that are part of the Euronext RiskGuard service are made available for Euronext Derivatives markets through FIX 5.0 API, with message submission via Optiq OEG.

 ERG provides the Suspend and Block features to address MiFID II regulatory requirements and offers the extended risk control feature of Order Size Limit (OSL).
 This service extends to all asset classes of traded via Euronext Derivatives Central Order Book.
 In Optiq RiskGuard API messages have the maximum scope of an Optiq segment.
 If an action is required across segments, then the associated API messages need to be sent by the Risk manager for each individual impacted Optiq segment.

-9.1.1 Suspend & Block
+9.1.1.
+SUSPEND & BLOCK